 Welcome to my little corner of the web.
 I’m Dave Jesch and I’m a software architect and web application developer.
-The question I am often asked is “what exactly is a web application?”
+A question that I am often asked is “what exactly is a web application?”

 Well, the short answer is that any web tool that interacts with visitors can be defined as a web application.
 For example, an online travel booking system is a web application.
-It helps clients identify a suitable travel date, book the right flight, then process the payment along with a confirmation email to the Client.
+It helps customers identify a suitable travel date, book the right flight, then process the payment along with a confirmation email to the Customer.
 Efficiency tools like Asana that help business owners organize their task list is a web application.
-The most well known web application we use today is probably cloud based email systems like Google’s gmail or Yahoo mail.
+The best-known web application most of us use today is probably Facebook.
+There are also cloud based email systems like Google’s gmail or Yahoo mail.
 They all benefit the lives of their visitors in one way or another.

 - Usability – Is it easy to use?
 Is it providing the information your users want?
 Is it Intuitive?